 When a Compulsory Purchase Order is made, the authority CANNOT force you to sell.
 They are merely applying to a government department for powers to be able to force you to sell.
 Depending on what you and others do next, it may take months or years before they secure these powers, if they do at all.

 What does “compelling case in the public interest” mean?

 It can be anything from new roads to shopping centres.
 But it could also mean your home is considered a danger to the public or it is a listed building that needs to be looked after.

-What do public bodies have to do to get a CPO on my home?
+Do public bodies have to negotiate to buy my home?

 How much do they have to pay me for my home?